 SightDOING is first and foremost a set of personal opinions meant for entertainment only.
 I love to share my stories and perhaps you’ll even find them inspiring.
 However, your circumstances, experiences, and opinions may differ from my own.
 Any time you travel — even if you’re trying to re-create my plans and travel style — you’re doing so at your own risk.

-Any time one or more of these applies, I make the following commitments to my readers:
+I make the following commitments to my readers:

 - In accordance with FTC guidelines, I will include a disclosure in any post that may provide financial compensation to me.
-It is possible I have missed one in the archives, so if you find one, I please ask that you let me know so that I may update my post accordingly.

 - Your trust is important to me, so even when posts are sponsored, all text is my own and is based on my personal experiences and opinions.

-- I only include affiliate links for products or services that I believe will add value to your next travel experience.
+- I only include affiliate links for products or services that I truly believe will add value to your next travel experience.

 Errors and Omissions